Bakery€Mon-Sat 07:30-19:30, closed SundayWalk-in onlyBolognese pasticceria, salumeria, mortadella

 Worth the queue: Sourdough loaf, cornetto integrale

-Regina di Quadri in Bologna's Centro Storico is the modern pasticceria with the sfoglia-leaved pastries, the Bolognese tradition of certosino di Bologna and a small gelato counter.
+Regina di Quadri in Bologna's Centro Storico is the modern pasticceria with the sfoglia-leaved pastries, the Bolognese tradition of certosino di Bologna.

 Tip: The morning pastries arrive at 07:30 and the gelato counter opens at 11:00.
 Cash and card both fine; the bar standing counter is locals' price tier.